antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-distributed-event-bus-part-9.md

 ---
-title: ".Net Microservice application with ABP - Distributed Event Bus - Part 9"
+title: "Distributed Event Bus - .NET Microservice with ABP - Part 9"
 excerpt: "In this post we will see how to get the RabbitMQ working for service to service communication"
 date: "2022-03-25T00:00:00.000Z"
 videoId: gCBZUXbyOJo
 tags: [ "dotnet", "abp", "microservice", "rabbitmq" ]
 ---

-This is the part 9 of the series: [.Net Microservice with ABP](https://blog.antosubash.com/posts/abp-microservice-series)
+This is the part 9 of the series: [.NET Microservice with ABP](https://blog.antosubash.com/posts/abp-microservice-series)

 ## Posts in the Series